Funds: Advice from a lawyer

 Closed-end funds

 Closed-end funds are entrepreneurial investments with a limited term.
-Shares cannot be returned and cannot be increased further after the capital investment has been completed.
-A closed-end fund is nothing more than an investment in a company, including the possible economic risks.
+Shares cannot be redeemed and cannot be topped up after the capital investment has been completed.
+A closed-end fund is nothing more than an investment in a company, including the potential economic risks.

-Closed-end funds are still comparatively little regulated.
+Closed-end funds are still comparatively unregulated.
 Commissions that flow into the distribution network are also leading to increased criticism.
 A report in the Handelsblatt even speaks of the “worst investment in the world”.

-In addition, many investors are not clear about the nature of their investment.
-Also, the rights and options of closed-end funds are usually not known to affected investors.
+In addition, many investors are not aware of the nature of their investment.
+In addition, the rights and possibilities of closed-end funds are usually unknown to the investors concerned.

-• Commercial real estate at home and abroad, real estate funds
+• Commercial real estate in Germany and abroad, real estate funds

 • Merchant ships, e.g. container and special ships or tankers (ship funds)

-• Renewable energy plants: Wind power plant, photovoltaics, biomass, geothermal projects
+• Plants for renewable energies: Wind power plants, photovoltaics, biomass, geothermal projects

 • Infrastructure projects